-By using a cobot for small series of repetitive welding tasks, companies can on the one hand benefit from the precision of robots and their repetitiveness, and on the other hand from the ease of operation of the cobot.
+By using a cobot for small series of repetitive welding tasks, companies can benefit from the precision of robots and their repetitiveness on the one hand, and from the ease of operation of the cobot on the one hand.
 In other words, the welding employee should be able to program the robot for a new task himself without the interference of a robot programmer.
 The cobot welding station, which AWL also uses in its welding department, makes this possible.
-The quality of the product depends only on the seniority of the welder who teaches the product to the cobot, after which all products are made consistently with the same quality.
+The quality of the product depends only on the seniority of the welder teaching the product to the cobot, after which all products are made consistently with the same quality.

 With the newly developed cobot welding cell, AWL has something unique in the market.
-It combines the experience of AWL as a machine builder with the ease of use and low-cost solution with a cobot.
-We would like to surprise you with the Return on Investment of this solution.
+It combines the experience of AWL as a machine builder with the ease of use and low-cost solution of a cobot.
+Let us surprise you with the Return on Investment of this solution.

-Machine operators work at various workplaces where they load or unload products in a machine, or pick orders from a conveyor.
-By combining a cobot with Vision technology, this repetitive task can be taken over from the operator.
+Machine operators work in various workplaces where they load or unload products in a machine or pick orders from a conveyor.
+By combining a cobot with vision technology, this repetitive task can be taken over from the operator.
 The advantage of this is that the cobot can be used flexibly with different machines and occupies just a little floor space.
 This pick and place solution with a cobot also gives you a more reliable quantitative result.

 Focusing on the AWL welding station, it can be interesting to add a cobot to the operator’s side, as a co-worker that aids in preparing products for the primary process.
 For example, nut welding is often manual work which must be carried out by an operator in addition to other work.
-By having this task taken over by a cobot, the cycle times of the AWL welding station are less under pressure, and the quality of nut welding is increased because it is not dependent on the firm hand of an operator.
+By having this task taken over by a cobot, the cycle times of the AWL welding station are under less pressure, and the quality of nut welding improves because it does not depend on the firm hand of an operator.